 South African-born and Brooklyn-raised, Mona Davids is known to most New Yorkers for her education advocacy as the President of the New York Charter Parents Association and the New York City Parents Union.
-As a proud of mother of a fourteen year-old girl and four year-old naughty boy, Mona became involved in education advocacy while on maternity leave in 2008.
+As a proud of mother of a sixteen year-old girl and six year-old boy, Mona became involved in education advocacy while on maternity leave in 2008.
 She started at her daughter’s elementary public school, becoming a PTA Co-President.

 Mona’s advocacy led her to found the New York Charter Parents Association in 2009 after her daughter entered a charter school and Mona learned that charters are not required to have PTA’s and, worse, refuse parents requests to establish one.
 Her advocacy for the rights of parents and students in charter schools led to her leading the charge to change New York State Education Law and the Charter Schools Act.
 Mona lobbied lawmakers to convene charter school hearings, for the first time ever, where she presented essential reforms to the Charter Schools Act.
 Mona also fought to require public schools receive matching funds to renovate their space when co-located with a charter school.

-Prior to the birth of her son, Mona was the Chief Executive Officer of Azania Holdings - a company she founded that promotes bi-lateral trade and investment between the United States of America and African countries.
+Prior to the birth of her son, Mona worked for Azania – a company she founded that promoted bi-lateral trade and investment between the United States of America and African countries.
 An expert on the Africa Growth & Opportunity Act (AGOA), working closely with the U.S. Commercial Service, Mona organized investment conferences on AGOA and the Overseas Private Investment Corporation (OPIC) country benefits in the U.S. and Africa, in partnership with multi-national banks including JP Morgan Chase and CitiCorp.
 Azania Holdings also sponsored multiple international trade and networking events in New York City including the 70th Anniversary of World Trade Week and the Brooklyn Chamber of Commerce’s, Brooklyn Goes Global.
 Mona and Steve Kaplansky, former Director of Brooklyn Goes Global, also negotiated the Memorandum of Understanding between the Brooklyn Chamber of Commerce and the Tanzania Chamber of Commerce & Industry.
 Mona also conducted country briefings and trainings for U.S. executives leading Fortune 500 companies stationed in South Africa.

 Prior to starting Azania, Mona worked for Dutch companies, Schiphol USA Inc. and MeesPierson Investment Bank.
 Mona is multi-lingual and conversant in Afrikaans, Dutch, Flemish, Hebrew, German and Arabic.